Wormwood Health Benefits: All You Need to Know About Artemisia Absinthium

 In general, for dried herb capsules, 2 capsules can be taken 2 to 3 times a day.
 For liquid tinctures, 15 drops to 30 drops are often recommended with a glass of water or juice.

-Wormwood is possibly safe when taken as advised.
-Overdoses may cause side effects such as nausea, vomiting, dizziness, sleeping issues, restlessness, and seizures.
-It contains thujone, which might have toxic effects.
+Taking wormwood is possibly safe.
+However, overdoses may cause adverse effects such as nausea, vomiting, dizziness, sleeping issues, restlessness, and seizures.
+Wormwood contains thujone, which might have toxic effects.
 Therefore, fresh wormwood should be taken with caution.
-Make sure you choose wormwood products that are “thujone-free”.
+Make sure you choose wormwood products that are “thujone-free.”

 Leave a comment